|

 Minimally Invasive Robotic Partial Nephrectomy

-In suitable candidates, rather than making a large surgical incision, our surgeons can perform the partial nephrectomy by making a few small incisions and using specialized instruments utilizing the daVinci surgical system.
-To learn about robotic partial nephrectomy, click here.
-Patients who undergo robot assisted partial nephrectomy are typically in the hospital for 2 days and are able to return to most of their activities within 1-2 weeks.
+In suitable candidates, rather than making a large surgical incision, a kidney cancer surgeon can perform the partial nephrectomy by making a few small incisions and using specialized instruments utilizing the daVinci surgical system.
+Patients who undergo robot-assisted partial nephrectomy are typically in the hospital for 2 days and are able to return to most of their activities within 1-2 weeks.
 They are asked not to engage in heavy lifting or strenuous exercise for 4 weeks in order to allow their incisions and the kidney to heal well.

 Open Partial Nephrectomy

-In certain situations, minimally invasive robotic surgery is not a suitable option for patients.
-Given that Dr. Michel and Dr. Desai are well adept at both traditional open operations as well as minimally invasive robotic surgery, they can choose the best technique for individual patients.
-With the open operation, the surgery is often performed by making a flank incision and approaching the kidney by going between the ribs.
+In certain situations, minimally invasive robotic surgery is not a suitable option for patients who need a kidney tumor removal.
+Given that our surgeons are well adept at both traditional open operations as well as minimally invasive robotic surgery, we can choose the best technique for individual patients.
+With the open operation, the surgery is often performed by making a flank incision and approaching the kidney by going between the lower ribs.
 This is a highly successful approach and affords great exposure to the kidney.

 Patients who undergo an open partial nephrectomy are typically in the hospital for 3-5 days and are able to return to most of their normal activities within 2 weeks.
 They are asked not to engage in heavy lifting or exercise for approximately 4 weeks in order to allow their incision and the kidney to heal well.
 Excellent cancer cure rates and preservation of kidney function can be achieved with partial nephrectomy.

-Sometimes the kidney cancer is so large that it has replaced most of the kidney; in other situations the cancer is located such that preserving the blood supply to the kidney is not possible.
-In such cases a partial nephrectomy cannot be performed.
-Instead, a total nephrectomy is performed whereby the entire kidney is removed with the cancer.
-Typically a total nephrectomy can be performed through a minimally invasive approach (laparoscopic or robotic nephrectomy), where several small incisions are used to perform the operation.
-At the end of the operation, one of the incisions is slightly lengthened to be able to remove the entire kidney from the body.
-Excellent cancer cure rates can be achieved with a total nephrectomy.
+Sometimes the kidney cancer is so large that it has replaced most of the kidney; in other situations, the cancer is located such that preserving the blood supply to the kidney is not possible.
+In such cases, a partial nephrectomy cannot be performed.
+Instead, a radical nephrectomy is performed whereby the entire kidney is removed along with the tumor.
+Typically a radical nephrectomy can be performed through a minimally invasive approach (laparoscopic or robotic nephrectomy), where several small incisions are used to perform the operation.
+At the end of the operation, one of the incisions is slightly lengthened to allow the removal of the entire kidney from the body.
+Excellent cancer cure rates can be achieved with a radical nephrectomy.
 Using a minimally invasive approach, our patients have less pain, shorter hospital stays, and quicker return to their daily activities.

 Advanced Stage Kidney Cancer

-Advanced stage kidney cancer are cancers that have spread beyond the kidney and have involved other structures such as the lymph nodes, liver, or the lungs.
+Advanced stage indicates that the cancer has spread beyond the kidney and has involved other structures such as the lymph nodes, liver, or the lungs.
 Advanced kidney cancers are less likely to be curable and have a more limited prognosis.
-Recent medical trials have shown more promise in the management of certain advanced kidney cancers, where surgical nephrectomy can be used in conjunction with medical treatments to help manage the disease.
-Our physicians at Comprehensive Urology work closely with the medical oncologist team in order to develop the optimal treatment plan for each individual.
+Recent medical trials have shown that even with metastic kidney cancer, removing the main kidney tumor to decrease the overall burden of disease (i.e. “cytoreductive nephrectomy” followed by medical treatments (chemotherapy, etc.) will result in better outcomes and survival for the patient.
+Our physicians at Comprehensive Urology work closely with the medical oncology doctors in order to develop the optimal treatment plan for each individual.